Mentoring

 about beyond dance mentoring

-Beyond Dance Mentoring matches dancers with extraordinary people, from outside the dance sector, with unique skills and experience; to help challenge you and support your personal and professional growth.
+Beyond Dance Mentoring matches dancers with extraordinary people, from both inside the creative industries and beyond.
+Connecting dancers with mentors with unique skills and experience; the programme helps challenge and support both personal and professional growth.

 WHO IS MENTORING SUITABLE FOR?